ckosmic/IForgor/README.md

 ## Installation

-- Download and install BS_Utils from ModAssistant or manually
+- Download and install SiraUtil from ModAssistant or manually
 - Download and install the [latest release](https://github.com/ckosmic/PauseCamp/releases/latest) by placing the .dll in your Plugins folder

 ## Known Issues